arush4213/HCIC/README.md

 This project is licensed under the MIT License.

-See the LICENSE file for details.
+See the [License](https://github.com/arush4213/HCIC/blob/main/LICENSE) file for details.

 ---